-The high energy, light hearted pop song has had more than half a billion hits on Youtube and has hit number 1 in Australia, but Psy (Jai-Sang Park) has not been an overnight success.
-It has taken 12-years for him to become an overnight success, with 6 albums and numerous hits in South Korea.
-But it wasn’t until he posted Gangnam Style on Youtube to share with his South Korean fans, that he became famous around the world.
+The high energy, light hearted pop song has had more than half a billion hits on Youtube.
+And has hit number 1 in Australia, but Psy (Jai-Sang Park) has not been an overnight success.
+It has taken 12-years for him to become an overnight success.
+With 6 albums and numerous hits in South Korea.
+But it wasn’t until he post Gangnam Style on Youtube to share with his South Korean fans.
+That he became famous around the world.

 No matter how you look at it, trading is about emotions.
 We’ve all experienced the euphoria of a ‘winning’ trade, and the disappointment of losing money to the markets.
 It’s almost like an addiction, that when we get that winning trade, we want to get out of our seat and do our own Gangnam style dance.

 Reality is, that the professional trader approaches the markets as a series of numbers in an effort to detach from the emotion of money.
 Knowing full well that there will be winning trades and losing trades, it is the statistical evaluation of performance that drives the professional trader.
 The end result is that if you are doing your job well, you will be making money, even when there are periods of non-directional markets or you are going through a trading slump.

 Market conditions over the last few years have certainly tested even the best of us.
 In a recent article posted in the Sydney Morning Herald, one of the world’s best Hedge Fund Manager’s has called it quits after 20 years in the industry, citing difficult markets over the last few years and a loss of ‘drive’ towards achieving success in the markets.